Skip to navigation Skip to content

 The requirement to claim Danish pensions applies to Danish AGE, ATP and INV.

-Note: automated screening only applies to AGE, as the request for ATP claim forms is included in AGE claim pack.
-When returned, the receipt of the ATP claim is added to Foreign Claim Details (FGD) screen.
+• Automated screening only applies to AGE, as the request for ATP claim forms is included in AGE claim pack

 Eligibility for Danish payments + Read more ...

-The Eligibility and coding tab has detailed information on Danish payments that are subject to CFP legislation.
+The Eligibility and coding of foreign pensions tab contains detailed information on Danish payments that are subject to CFP legislation.

-Samples of forms, foreign documents and translations are available through the International Programme Homepage.
+Samples of forms, foreign documents and translations are available through the Residence and International program homepage.

 Note: AGE claim packs include a specific request for ATP claim papers if customers wish to claim ATP pension.